 Ok, so this whole film vs digital argument is getting very old.
 Both from a stills and filmmaking point of view.
-The arguments are always the same, and seem rooted in the bias towards the technical limitations of film over the modern advancements of Digital.
+The arguments are always the same and seem rooted in the bias towards the technical limitations of film over the modern advancements of Digital.

 We know that a Nikon D810 produces a sharper image than medium format film.
 We know that arguing the awesome dynamic range of Kodak Portra 400 is no real match for a few mouse clicks with the shadows/highlights sliders in Lightroom.
 We know film is expensive and digital is essentially free.

 So why still shoot film?
 I'll make it very clear.
 It isn't about resolution, sharpness, or flexibility.
-You can argue all you want that Digital is more than capable of emulating the look of film but to my eyes, it will always be a poor imitator, because it simply isn't film!
+You can argue all you want that Digital is more than capable of emulating the look of film but to my eyes, it will always be a poor imitator because it simply isn't film!

-When I was initially getting into photography, I was still very much a part of the "analogue" generation.
+When I was initially getting into photography, I was still very much a part of the "analog" generation.
 Growing up, I can recall using those crappy instant cameras that you would take with you on vacation or to a music festival (secretly I love those cameras now).
-As a teenager I took a brief interest in filmmaking, which resulted in some now thankfully long gone shitty home movies created on VHS and DV tape.
+As a teenager, I took a brief interest in filmmaking, which resulted in some now thankfully long gone shitty home movies created on VHS and DV tape.

 When I developed an interest in photography, there were no nostalgia goggles holding me down.
 Digital was already the norm and I learned to use it to the best of my abilities.
 It was only a couple of years later when I inherited an old Pentax film SLR that my curiosity first peaked.
-My first few rolls were absolute duds, but still I was hooked.
+My first few rolls were absolute duds, but still, I was hooked.
 I loved the process of not knowing if I "nailed" the shot until later when I had to pick up the prints from the lab.
 The look was just so different from digital that I felt somewhat proud when a shot I had anticipated seeing come out, actually came out better than expected.

 A scanned frame of Fuji Veliva 100 Color-Reversal (Slide) film

-That brings us along to the Arri Alexa, probably my favourite digital cinema camera at the moment, and one more than capable of emulating the warmth and softness of a celluloid image.
+That brings us along to the Arri Alexa, probably my favorite digital cinema camera at the moment, and one more than capable of emulating the warmth and softness of a celluloid image.
 In the hands of Roger Deakins it's a powerful testament to just how good digital is now.
 Drive and Skyfall are two examples of movies that never made me question that what I was watching onscreen came from anything other than a 35mm camera.